XanDDemoX/ESOAutoMailReturn/README.md

 ESOAutoMailReturn
 =============

-An addon for The Elder Scrolls Online which automatically returns any mail with attachments received from another player that starts with one of the following subject lines:
+An addon for The Elder Scrolls Online which automatically returns any mail with attachments received from another player that starts with one of the following subject prefixes:

 * /r
 * /ret